0x00fy/xss.codes-Tool/README.md

 Allows you to send XSS payloads to HTTP Header values (with Cloudflare Bypass)

+For use ; You must have an https://xss.codes account!

 You can Exploiting The :

 *IP Loggers